Nonadiabatic contributions to Bragg-regime dynamics in atomic Kapitza-Dirac scattering: Virtual Two-Photon Raman Scattering

+In atomic Bragg scattering with symmetric Laue geometry, the frequency of both lasers is identical.
+The incoming atom has a transverse momentum that is reversed after virtual excitation and stimulated emission provides a recoil equal to twice the incoming transverse momentum.
+There is no change in the kinetic energy of the atom, and the counterpropagating fields, albeit respectively losing and gaining a photon, experience no net change in energy.
+The exchange is achieved through two-photon-stimulated Rayleigh scattering as the atom merely changes direction.
+In this symmetric arrangement, the energy of the atom and the energy of the field independently are equal at times before and after the scattering event.

-By contrast, the Doppler-shifted Laue geometry virtually absorbs a photon of greater frequency than the emitted photon.
+By contrast, an atom traversing the light crystal in the Doppler-shifted Laue geometry virtually absorbs a photon of frequency greater than that of the photon emitted via stimulation.
 The energy gained by the atom in the form of transverse kinetic energy is equal to the energy lost in the field by the unequal exchange of the field photons whose energies differ by $\hbar\delta$.
-From the spectroscopic point of view, the atom is involved in a virtual two-photon Raman scattering event as the absorbed photon has a larger frequency than the photon stimulating the emmision.
-The deflected atom gains a transverse velocity proportional to the change of momentum arising from the collision of the photon scattered $\pi$ radians by the recoil of the atom.
-The scattering of the photon from the atom is a two-photon virtual process since the field frequencies are far from resonance with the virtually excited electronic state of the atom.
-The virtually absorbed photon is essentially reflected; however, its energy is decreased by $\hbar\delta$ in a Raman scattering that imparts energy to the mechanical state of the atom while energy in the field is diminished by $\hbar \delta$.
-As this occurs, the atom's initial 0 transverse momentum is increased by two photons of momentum and although the internal electronic energy of the atom is left unaltered, the direct product state is increased as the mechanical energy is increased.
-It is also important to note that the frequency of the field opposing the atom's motion must be off-resonant with an internal electronic transition $\omega$ labeled $\Delta = \omega - \Omega$.
-This detuning is distinct from the detuning of the fields with respect to each other.
-The relative field detuning in the counter-propagating beams $\delta$ determines the outgoing angle of the atom.
-The atom's direct product state of electronic and mechanical energies is altered between the deflected and incoming beam:
+From the spectroscopic point of view, the atom is involved in a virtual two-photon Raman scattering event as the virtually absorbed photon has a frequency different than that of the photon stimulating the emission \cite{RamanNath}.
+The deflected atom gains a transverse velocity proportional to the perpendicular momentum arising from the collision of the photon scattered $\pi$ radians by the recoil of the atom.
+The scattering is a two-photon virtual process since the field frequencies are far from resonance with the upper electronic state of the atom.
+The atom's initial 0 transverse momentum is increased by $2\hbar k$, although the internal electronic energy of the atom is left unaltered.
+The direct product state is increased as the mechanical energy is increased by $2\hbar^2k^2/m$ while the atom is left in the electronic ground state.
+The direct product states are as follows: